ShreyashChilip/Airborne-threat-alert/README.md

 2. **Reducing False Alarms:** Accurately distinguishing between birds and threats like drones or missiles.
 3. **Ensuring High-Speed Inference:** Prioritizing rapid detection to support timely decision-making in operational environments.
 4. **Enhancing Accuracy:** Fine-tuning models with transfer learning and data augmentation to handle diverse scenarios (e.g., varying backgrounds, lighting, and motion blur).
+5. **Sending alerts through trusted mediums like audio based alerts on monitoring authority users, as well as place calls to the users registered as monitoring authority.**

 ---